Franchise Legislation Tracker

 Non-Compete Enforcement by State

 Non-compete enforcement varies dramatically.
-Four states ban them entirely.
+Five states ban them entirely (or will soon), and Virginia bans them in franchise agreements.

 - California